Note: This is #2 in a series of posts. If you have not read the Foreword to the series, I hope you will do that first: Foreward

 Yes, we are sinners and we have sinned by thought, word and deed.
 But Jesus Christ came to be the Sin Bearer.
 He came to be the very Lamb of God Who takes away the sins of the world.
 And He did that!
 And now God can look at us, and rejoice.
 He can say of us, who have come to ourselves, and confessed our sins, as we did in the first part of this service, and He can now say, “This my son (my daughter) was lost, Come, eat and drink and be merry.“ And so we are sons and daughters; and so we do eat and drink!
 Amen.

-Note from the Peace Doctor: If you're interested in peace for yourself, please look at our home page before leaving us.
-The Web surely is loaded with information regarding every conceivable subject.
-Here is a post we expect will be helpful for peace enthusiasts and those who follow peace news.
+Note from the Peace Doctor: If you're interested in peace for yourself, be sure to look at our home page before you go.
+The Internet for sure is loaded with information concerning every conceivable topic.
+The foregoing is an article we expect will be interesting for peace enthusiasts and those who are interested in peace articles.